 The 2016 Nichelini Moscato Dolce Dessert Wine is 18.3% alcohol and is made from Muscat Canelli grapes.
 Amber golden in the glass it reveals aromas of peach, apricot and a citrus peel zest.
 Rounded on the palate from start to finish – almost creamy in its textural presentation.
 Shows flavors of apricot.
 Balanced, without being too sweet this wine doesn’t show a lot of acidity.
 Very clean with a quick finish.
 Drinks quite well by itself.

-Another wine not often found in Napa is Primitivo; this is a red Italian variety somewhat similar to Zinfandel.
-They also produce a nice Zinfandel and Cabernet Sauvignon.
+Another wine not often grown or produced in Napa Valley is Primitivo; this is a red Italian variety somewhat similar to Zinfandel.
+Nichelini also produces a nice Merlot and Cabernet Sauvignon.
 Not many wineries make a Port-styled wine from Cabernet Sauvignon grapes; Nichelini makes one creatively called Cabaret.
 And a more recent addition is their Brut styled sparkling wine.
 Their wines are offered at a very good price to quality ratio.

 —